chauff/QPP-Overview/README.md

 # QPP-Overview
 This page provides an overview of pre/post-retrieval QPP results on common corpora, retrieval models and evaluation metrics.
-The page is ordered by corpus and includes publications between 2009 and 2016 (earlier QPP works are covered in my PhD thesis).
+The page is ordered by corpus.
+It is not claimed to be complete.

 ## WT10g